jrdorn/Break-It/README.md

 and forth across the screen to hit a ball to break bricks while avoiding letting the ball drop.
 Play the current version [here](https://break-it.herokuapp.com/).

 I drew design inspiration from Atari's arcade game Breakout, and end3r's [game development workshop](https://github.com/end3r/Gamedev-Canvas-workshop/blob/gh-pages/lesson10.html).
-Starting from that base I added a custom design with Gimp and CSS styles, ES6 modules, config to build with Webpack and deploy on Heroku, and a Node Expres server.
+Starting from that base I added a custom design with Gimp and CSS styles, ES6 modules, config to build with Webpack and deploy on Heroku, and a Node Express server.
 Sounds effects are provided by [Juhani Junkala](https://juhanijunkala.com/).

 ## Status